Port Kembla, New South Wales: Cultural diversity

 Despite the decline from the heyday of the 1920s, the town experienced major social and demographic change in the 1950s and 1960s.
 Waves of migrants, mostly from the United Kingdom, Italy, Macedonia and Germany, moved to the town.
 During this period, Port Kembla was on the cusp of changes affecting Australian society generally as new ethnic and cultural influences found a place in local society.
 With its long migration history accommodating waves of migrant workers and their families, Port Kembla is still one of the most culturally diverse suburbs in New South Wales.

 Hill 60

 Port Kembla's highest point, Hill 60, overlooks the Five Islands and Red Point.
 Hill 60, originally the site of an Aboriginal settlement, was used by the army during World War II to make a coastal gun emplacement known as Illowra Battery.
 In September 1942, Aboriginal inhabitants were forcibly evicted from the area.
-It has remained in the army's ownership and is now a public lookout reserve, despite a vigorous campaign to return some of the land to its Aboriginal owners.
+It has remained in public ownership and is now a public lookout reserve, despite a vigorous campaign to return some of the land to its Aboriginal owners.
 Although not technically open to tourists, the tunnels are open, and can be explored by foot.
 The entrance to the tunnels is located almost under the coastguard tower on Hill 60, and can be seen down the left when standing at the information board, facing southeast.